Involuntary Commitment and its Potential Impacts: A Multidisciplinary Dialogue Spanning Research, Ethics and Methodology.

 However, please note that live attendance is required for CE credits.

 Unable to contribute?
 We encourage everyone to contribute towards our webinars where possible to ensure we can compensate our speakers and continue our vital mission.
-However, a limited number of free spots limited to people who are unwaged or on benefits can be accessed using the scholarship code SCHOLAR25 Less...
+However, a limited number of free spots limited to people who are unwaged or on benefits can be accessed using the scholarship code SCHOLAR25 (note: the free spots do not come with CEUs).
+Less...

 Learning Objectives